 - Use your voice recorder app on your phone and record whenever an interesting thought occurs to you throughout your day.
 Driving and get an idea for a sequence that might address carpal tunnel?
 Make a voice mail note.

 - When something meaningful, interesting, or funny happens to you, make a note of it either in your notebook or as a voice memo.

 - Did you write a social media post you like?
 Don’t assume everyone has seen it.
 Bookmark it for a possible later newsletter.

-- Reading a book you love or binge watching your favorite show?
+Reading a book you love or binge-watching your favourite show?
 Cool.
 Why do you like it?
 Think your students might like it, too?
 Make a note of it.
 Maybe there’s something in there that you can connect to a yogic principle.
 Or maybe it’s a guilty pleasure, and you can write about that.
 If your students know you love it, they will feel like they have permission to love it, too.
 Never underestimate the power of making yourself human.

 Once a week, set aside 10 minutes to transfer everything you’ve written or recorded to a list on your desktop.
 You can do this in a word processing program like Word or on a virtual corkboard like Trello.

 Schedule this ten minutes into your week every week or it will never happen (yes, I speak from experience!).
 I do it every Friday afternoon when I’m a little burnt out from work and need to do something that requires less brainpower than editing a teacher training manual or working on my own writing.